knpuniversity/behat/knpu/finding-elements.md

 ## GoutteDriver = Curl, Selenium2Driver = Real Browser

-Head back up to the `GoutteDriver` part - that was importnt object number 1.
+Head back up to the `GoutteDriver` part - that was important object number 1.
 The driver is used to figure out *how* a request is made.
 The Goutte driver uses curl.
 If we wanted to use Selenium instead, we only need to change the driver to `$driver = new Selenium2Driver();`.
 That's it!
 Oh and make sure you have `$session->start()` at the top: I should have had